sighingnow/jekyll-gitbook/_pages/Digital.md

 ## Understanding Connect Flows

-#### 1. Flow Types
+#### 1. Flows summary

-Inside connect there are two types of flows:

-- Channel Agnostics (CA) Flows
-	- Every tenant must include the following CA flows:
-		- **Task Routed** – The flow is invoked automatically by the agent when accepting an incoming conversation on the agent desktop.
-		- **Task Modified** - The flow is invoked automatically by the agent when adding or removing an agent from an ongoing conversation on the agent desktop (e.g., for chat transfer or conference).
-		- **Close Task** - The flow is invoked automatically by the agent when closing an ongoing conversation on the agent desktop.
-	- These three CA flows are required to be added only once per tenant.
-	   > Recommendation: Create and reserve a dedicated Service named “Agnostic Flows – DO NOT MODIFY” specifically for these 3 flows.
-Once the flows are added lock the service (from the Settings section) to avoid any accidental changes.

-	- The latest version of the CA flows can be collected from CA flows can be imported from this [GitHub page](https://github.com/CiscoDevNet/webexcc-digital-channels/tree/main/Webex%20Connect%20Flows/v2.1).
-- Channel Specific (CS) Flows
+Here below a brief list of key aspects of any flow in Webex Connect
-	- CS flows can be freely build by the admin following customers’ requirement
+	- Flows can be freely build by the admin following customers’ requirement
-	- CS flows can be located in any Service, the Admin is free to organize Flows and Services following the desired order and naming convention.
+	- Flows can be located in any Service, the Admin is free to organize Flows and Services following the desired order and naming convention.
-	- CS flows can be triggered by Assets, Events or Webhooks.
+	- Flows can be triggered by Assets, Events or Webhooks.
+	- Flows are built using and connecting functional nodes to execute the desired behaviour
-	- Every time a customer sends a new message, the associated Asset and CS Flow are triggered from their starting node.
+	- Every time a customer sends a new message, the associated Asset and then Flow are triggered from their starting node.
+	- Connect flows introduce the concept of Conversation: whenever a user has to send multiple messages via a single channel, which have to be considered as part of the same thread, the system shall create a Conversation ID, so to map and present all the messages together (from the user and from the agent).
-	- CS flows do not automatically associate incoming messages from the same users as part of the same thread.
+	- Flows do not automatically associate incoming messages from the same users/customers as part of the same thread, a dedicate node is required to check
-	- As reference, CS sample flows for each digital channel can be imported from this GitHub page.
+	- As reference, sample flows for each digital channel can be imported from the GitHub page (links in channels specific labs).

 #### 2. Create new flows